Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics

 It allows one to regulate the shape of the droplet, see Fig.~\ref{fig:droplet_spectrum}~(a).
 When decreasing $\gamma$, the density of the system changes from a flat-top profile ($\gamma \gg 1$) to a Gaussian-like shape as $\gamma$ takes negative values, gradually approaching a soliton-like configuration for $\gamma\to - \infty$.
 The behavior of the mode frequencies as function of $\gamma$ has also been studied.
 The conclusion is that the lowest non-trivial collective mode, namely the breathing mode, remains bounded.
-It is therefore essentially the only mode that remains supported by the droplet configuration independently of $\gamma$, while the higher-lying modes eventually cross into the continuum for decreasing $\gamma$, see the spectrum in Fig.~\ref{fig:droplet_spectrum}~(b).
+It is therefore, essentially, the only mode that remains supported by the droplet configuration independently of $\gamma$, while the higher-lying modes eventually cross into the continuum for decreasing $\gamma$, see the spectrum in Fig.~\ref{fig:droplet_spectrum}~(b).
 In the vicinity of the aforementioned crossings the corresponding mode is related to a large probability amplitude of finding a particle outside the droplet.
-More precisely, flat-top droplets occuring for $\gamma\gg 1$ and having a large bulk region support plane-wave phonons and resemble constant-density elastic media with free ends.
+More precisely, flat-top droplets occurring for $\gamma\gg 1$ and having a large bulk region support plane-wave phonons and resemble constant-density elastic media with free ends.
 Decreasing $\gamma$ results in a reduced bulk and the phonons with the smaller wavelengths approach the continuum faster.
-At the balance point, i.e.~at $\gamma=0$, the system is described by a GPE with only a quadratic nonlinearity, which gives rise to a Korteweg-de-Vries type droplet wave function of the form $\sim \cosh^{-2}(\sqrt{-\mu/2}x)$.
+At the balance point, i.e.~at $\gamma=0$, the system is described by a mean-field theory having only quadratic nonlinearity, which gives rise to a Korteweg-de-Vries type droplet wave function of the form $\sim \cosh^{-2}(\sqrt{-\mu/2}x)$.